tuzig/www.tuzig.com/content/pages/bio.md

 Software Architect

-- Leading R&D of the internet presence of BH archives
+- Leading R&D of the internet presence of Beit-Hatfuitsot archives
 - Designing an API and developing a flask server
 - Training a newbie on the angular fronend
+- Using my network to hire great feelancers
-- Releasing the code on github and attracting a community
+- Releasing the code on github and fostering a community

 ### OwnerListens Inc
     June 2015 - Aug 2015

 Full Stack Developer

+- Refactor DevOPS
+- Developing features
 - Fixing Bugs
-- Developing features
-- Refactor DevOPS

 ### The Public Knowledge Workshop (non-profit)
     May 2014 - Apr 2015